Bov Municipality

+History

-The municipality was created in 1970 due to a kommunalreform ("Municipality Reform") that combined Bov and Holbøl parish.
+The municipality was created in 1970 due to a kommunalreform ("Municipality Reform") that combined Bov and Holbøl Parish.

 Bov municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with former Lundtoft, Rødekro, Tinglev, and Aabenraa municipalities to form the new Aabenraa municipality.
 This created a municipality with an area of 951 km2 and a total population of 60,151 (2005).
 The new municipality belongs to the new Region of Southern Denmark.